• Skip to primary navigation

 • Parsley - ¼ teaspoon.

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+*Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

 There's no need to flip the corn at the halfway point because it will just let your smoke out.
-You'll need a small bowl, basting brush, and a smoker, of course!
+You'll need a small bowl, a basting brush, and a smoker, of course!

 1. Preheat.
-Prepare your smoker by heating it to 225°F (105°C).
+Prepare your smoker by heating it to 225°F (105°C/Gas Mark ¼).

 Everyone knows corn on the cob goes with just about anything!
 You could make an entirely smoked meal by serving it with smoked short ribs and smoked baked potatoes.
 Enjoy!